CooperM125/Sudoku/README.md

 #Sudoku-Solver
-Trying to add a repo from command line.
+This is working on my project from command line push.
+Project description.